hunshamar/TTK4145/README.md

 Use `chmod +x <filename>`in order to give permission to run the files.

+Either use the `./RunAll`followed by an ID > 1 and elevator port.
+For example `./RunAll 1 15657`
+`./RunAll 2 15658`etc. or

 - A simulator or a network connection to a hardware elevator, both located in the repository.
 To run the simulator write for example `./SimElevatorServer --port 15657 --numfloors 4` If no floor or port is specified the port will be 15657 and numfloors will be 4.